 Maine Coon vs Norwegian Forest Cat – Conclusion

-I think we can agree that whichever breed of cat you choose you can’t exactly go wrong!
+Whichever of these breeds you choose, you can’t go wrong!
 They both have exceptional personalities and should get on with children and other pets just fine.

 They are funny, inquisitive and are naturally good hunters.
 Although either breed could inherit genetic diseases, buying through a breeder should ensure you have a healthy cat for a long time, as both cats have a relatively long lifespan.